JAForbes/blog/posts/alternative-to-npm-scripts.md

 > -x

 >    Print a trace of simple commands, for commands, case commands, select commands, and arithmetic for commands and their arguments or associated word lists after they are expanded and before they are executed.
-The value of the PS4 variable is expanded and the resultant value is printed before the command and its expanded arguments.
+The value of the PS4 variable is expanded and the resultant value is printed before the command and it's expanded arguments.

 [Bash Reference Manual](https://www.gnu.org/software/bash/manual/bash.html)